 Advertisements for this pencil are few and far between, but I was able to come across a few examples.
 ‘Wyman’s Dictionary of Stationery and Compendium of Useful Information’ from 1875 gives the best description of the pencil I could find:

-The pencil is a simple plain cedar model but it does have a good deep stamping along the full length of the barrel.
+The pencil is a simple plain cedar model but it does have a good deep stamping along the full length of the barrel (note the swirl in the example below between the model and maker names).

-The version I have has a round core, which I would normally date ‘post-1900’.
+All the variations I have have a round core, which I would normally date ‘post-1900’.
 However, the various advertisements I have read all date around 1850 to 1890 for this particular model and I know that Wolff was one of the first makers to experiment with ground/compressed graphite cores, so this could actually have been produced pre-1900 despite the round core.

 There is a lot of interesting information in the following article from the Leeds Times of June 1887, so I’ve kept it whole: